Presented at: MIMC Freelancer Panel: “So, You Want to be a Freelancer?”

 - Time is on your side: Hang around a long time – eventually people will know you and send work your way.

 Setting up a contract for your services:

 The AIGA provides help with this, even for nonmembers (although you should seriously consider joining this and/or other professional organizations) with a sample PDF agreement.
-About.com has a few good articles, including this one titled Writing a Great Webdesign Contract.
-(You can adapt that for print and other design projects.)
 And here’s one more tip gleaned from a graphic design contract template no longer available on the web: ask for 25 to 50% upfront, but also offer a 5% discount if the remainder is paid the day (or week, if you think that’s too stringent) of handing over deliverables.

-Health insurance: Look into the Graphic Artists Guild or the Small Business Service Bureau – both have plans that include health and dental coverage, but require yearly membership dues.
-In the end, it might just come down to biting the bullet and buying a plan from an HMO, with a high deductible if the premiums are too prohibitive and you’re in good health.
+Health insurance: Look into joining the AIGA; they have resources for getting health and dental coverage.
+In the end, it might just come down to biting the bullet and buying a plan from an HMO, perhaps with a high deductible if the premiums are too prohibitive and you’re in good health.
 No matter what, though, you don’t want to end up having your accident/illness become a burden to your parents/family/friends just because you didn’t want to budget for health insurance!